 If you live in one of the colder parts of the country, the trees you plant will have to be cold hardy.
 You may think you are limited to evergreen conifers.
 However, you also have quite a few cold hardy deciduous trees to choose between.
 If you would like to know the best types of hardy deciduous trees for zone 3, read on.

 Zone 3 Deciduous Trees

-The U.S. Department of Agriculture developed a zone system.
+The USDA developed a zone system.
 It divides the country into 13 zones according to the coldest annual temperatures.
-Zone 1 is the coldest, but zone 3 is about as cold as it gets in the continental U.S., registering winter lows of minus 30 to minus 40 degrees Fahrenheit (-34 to -40 C.).
-Many of the most northern states, like Montana, Wisconsin, North Dakota and Maine, include regions that are in zone 3.
+Zone 1 is the coldest, but zone 3 is about as cold as it gets in the continental U.S., registering winter lows of minus 30 to minus 40 degrees F. (-34 to -40 C.).
+Many of the most northern states like Montana, Wisconsin, North Dakota, and Maine include regions that are in zone 3.

 Deciduous Trees for Cold Climates